Hopp til innhold

 • The gills should be red or pink

-• At a good fishmonger you will also always get advice on what is freshest that day.
+• At a good fishmonger, you also always get advice on what is freshest that day.